flecsi/flecsi/doc/sphinx/src/tutorial/poisson.rst

 Building the Poisson application
 ++++++++++++++++++++++++++++++++

-:ref:`build` FleCSI somewhere on your system and make sure that the location is set in your ``CMAKE_PREFIX_PATH`` environment variable.
+:doc:`../build` FleCSI somewhere on your system and make sure that the location is set in your ``CMAKE_PREFIX_PATH`` environment variable.
 Then, you can build this example like: